The antimagic orientation problems for graphs obtained by some graph operations: Mycielski construction of graphs

-Conventionally, we define the vertex sum of an isolated vertex to be zero.
-Clearly, a graph with more than one isolated vertex does not admit an antimagic orientation.
-The next is our main result in the note.
+Conventionally, the vertex sum of an isolated vertex is defined to be zero.
+Thus, a graph with more than one isolated vertex does not admit an antimagic orientation.
+Also, an isolated vertex of a graph is still an isolated vertex of its Mycielski construction.
+So we consider the graphs containing at most one isolated vertex in the following the theorem.

-\begin{theorem} Let $G$ be a graph with at most one isolate vertex.
+\begin{theorem} Let $G$ be a graph with at most one isolated vertex.
 Then the Mycielski construction of $G$, $M(G)$ admits an antimagic orientation. \end{theorem}

+\begin{proof} First if $G$ contains exactly an isolated vertex, then one can show the independence number of $M(G)$ is $(|V(M(G))|+1)/2$ and one of the maximum independent set is the set consisting of the isolated vertex and all image vertices.
+So the existence of the antimagic orientation follows the result in~\cite{SYZ19}.